Why It’s Okay to Be a Quitter

-I was mentally, physically and emotionally exhausted and the stress of it all became too much.
+I was mentally, physically, and emotionally exhausted and the stress of it all became too much.

 I wasn’t doing what I loved, and I was beating myself up for it.

 When the three month mark hit, I battled between the pros and cons of staying and leaving.
-I wanted os badly to have a fresh start somewhere else, but no matter how much I knew I wanted it, years of structure, predictability, and institutionalized education told me I couldn’t.
+I wanted so badly to have a fresh start somewhere else, but no matter how much I knew I wanted it, years of structure, predictability, and institutionalized education told me I couldn’t.
 I told myself that leaving would be nothing short of ludicrous and irresponsible.

 Truth be told, years of structure led me to believe that listening to my intuition was wrong.